 - Valium (diazepam) is used for the short-term treatment of anxiety and seizure disorders.
 Diazepam is thought to work by enhancing the effects of GABA, which is an inhibitory neurotransmitter in the central nervous system.

 - Valium belongs to the class of medicines known as benzodiazepines.

-- May be used for the short-term relief of anxiety, to relieve symptoms associated with alcohol withdrawal, and to relieve muscle spasm.
+- May be used for the short-term relief of anxiety.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Drowsiness, muscle weakness and unsteadiness when standing; all of which contribute to an increased risk of falls.
+- Drowsiness, muscle weakness, fatigue, and unsteadiness when standing; all of which may contribute to an increased risk of falls.

-- May also cause confusion, depression, headache, gastrointestinal disturbances, blurred vision and low blood pressure.
+- May also cause confusion, depression, headache, nausea, incontinence, urinary retention, skin reactions, gastrointestinal disturbances, blurred vision, slurred speech, and low blood pressure.

 - Amnesia (loss of short-term memory) is more likely to occur at higher dosages and has been associated with antisocial behavior.

 - May impair reaction skills and affect a person's ability to drive or operate machinery.
-Avoid alcohol (can enhance the sedative effect).
+Alcohol should be avoided because it can enhance the sedative effect.

-- Withdrawal symptoms (including convulsions, tremor, cramps, vomiting, sweating, or insomnia) may occur with abrupt discontinuation after extended therapy; taper off slowly under a doctor's supervision.
+- Withdrawal symptoms (including convulsions, tremors, cramps, vomiting, sweating, or insomnia) may occur with abrupt discontinuation of extended therapy; taper off slowly under a doctor's supervision.